Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 Eighteen months later, Arbaugh uses the implant about 10 hours daily—playing Mario Kart, studying Japanese, controlling his environment.
 “My whole life has changed,” he told reporters.

-As of late 2025, Neuralink has expanded to 12 trial participants across the US, Canada, and the UK, with over 15,000 hours of cumulative usage.
+As of early 2026, Neuralink has expanded to 21 trial participants across the US, Canada, the UK, and the UAE, with trial sites at Barrow Neurological Institute in Phoenix and the University of Miami.
 The second patient, known as “Alex,” uses the device to create 3D CAD designs and play first-person shooters at a competitive level.
-His surgery used updated techniques that eliminated the thread retraction problem entirely.
+His surgery used updated techniques that eliminated the thread retraction problem.
+A third patient, Brad Smith—the first person with ALS to receive the implant—narrated and edited a YouTube video using only brain signals, with a custom AI model trained on his pre-ALS voice recordings restoring his natural speech.

 What it means: Neuralink has proven that consumer-grade brain chips can work in humans, that software can compensate for hardware problems, and that the technology improves rapidly with iteration.
 They’ve also proven that things can go wrong—the thread retraction surprised everyone.